concord-consortium/teaching-teamwork/json-file-formats.md

     "tutorialStepPauseDuration": 2,                            # if showTutorial is true this is the number of seconds of pause between steps, use 0 to disable
     "tutorialAboutToTimeoutDuration": 5,                       # if showTutorial is true this is the number of seconds left in the timeout when the countdown starts, use 0 to disable
     "tutorialTimeoutDuration": 30                              # if showTutorial is true this is the number of seconds before the step times out, use 0 to disable
+    "tutorialTimeoutDurationStep1": 10,                        # if showTutorial is true this is the number of seconds before step times 1 out, it overrides the tutorialTimeoutDuration setting
+    "tutorialTimeoutDurationStep2": 10,                        # if showTutorial is true this is the number of seconds before step times 2 out, it overrides the tutorialTimeoutDuration setting
+    "tutorialTimeoutDurationStep3": 10,                        # if showTutorial is true this is the number of seconds before step times 3 out, it overrides the tutorialTimeoutDuration setting
+    "tutorialTimeoutDurationStep4": 10,                        # if showTutorial is true this is the number of seconds before step times 4 out, it overrides the tutorialTimeoutDuration setting
+    "tutorialTimeoutDurationStep5": 10,                        # if showTutorial is true this is the number of seconds before step times 5 out, it overrides the tutorialTimeoutDuration setting
+    "tutorialTimeoutDurationStep6": 10,                        # if showTutorial is true this is the number of seconds before step times 6 out, it overrides the tutorialTimeoutDuration setting
+    "tutorialTimeoutDurationStep7": 10,                        # if showTutorial is true this is the number of seconds before step times 7 out, it overrides the tutorialTimeoutDuration setting
+    "tutorialTimeoutDurationStep8": 10                        # if showTutorial is true this is the number of seconds before step times 8 out, it overrides the tutorialTimeoutDuration setting
   },
   "image": "images/three-resistors-circuit.v2.png",           # if present this is displayed at the bottom of the page "otherCircuits": {                                          # specifies the image and breadboard locations for the "View All" dialog